 Ten-year Bund yields hit a one-year low of 1.37 percent while the 10-year Treasury note's yield fell to 2.53 percent, the lowest since October.
 UK yields also fell after the Bank of England said it was in no hurry to raise rates.

 "We've broken out of the range that we've been in for quite some time," said Rick Klingman, a Treasuries trader at Societe Generale in New York.
 "Globally there's a fixed income rally going on ... people that thought the range would hold are being forced out of those positions."

 Bonds rallied even as U.S. wholesale prices increased 0.6 percent in April, the most in 1-1/2 years, a sign inflation pressures may be creeping up.

-The S&P 500 edged lower after setting its most recent record closing high, its tenth of the year.
-Defensive sectors such as utilities and telecoms were the best performers as weakness in smaller-cap names fueled caution.
+The S&P 500 fell after setting its most recent record closing high on Tuesday, its tenth of the year.
+Defensive sectors such as utilities, up 0.4 percent, and telecoms, up 0.5 percent, were the best performers as weakness in smaller-cap names fueled caution.

 Oil continued its climb on fighting in Ukraine and a draw on U.S. supplies.
 U.S. crude oil settled up 67 cents at $102.37 a barrel, while Brent crude gained 95 cents to $110.19.

 Sterling fell to a one-month low against the dollar after the BoE said it was in no rush to raise rates and that Britain's economic recovery is still in its early stages.

 MSCI's all-country world index slipped 0.06 percent.
 The FTSEurofirst 300 index of leading European shares closed virtually unchanged, down 0.37 point at 1,368.38, close to Tuesday's six-year high.
 The index has risen 6.5 percent from lows in March.